swiftlang/swift-org-website/documentation/articles/static-linux-getting-started.md

 #endif
 ```

-Very occasionally there might be a difference between the way a C
+Occasionally there might be a difference between the way a C library
-library type gets imported between Musl and Glibc; this sometimes
+type gets imported between Musl and Glibc; this sometimes happens if
-happens if someone has added nullability annotations, or where a
+someone has added nullability annotations, or where a pointer type is
-pointer type is using a forward-declared `struct` for which no actual
+using a forward-declared `struct` for which no actual definition is
-definition is ever provided.
-Usually the problem will be obvious ---
+ever provided.
+Usually the problem will be obvious---a function
-a function argument or result will be `Optional` in one case and
+argument or result will be `Optional` in one case and non-`Optional`
-non-`Optional` in another, or a pointer type will be imported as
+in another, or a pointer type will be imported as `OpaquePointer`
-`OpaquePointer` rather than `UnsafePointer<FOO>`.
+rather than `UnsafePointer<FOO>`.

 If you do find yourself needing to make these kinds of adjustments,
 you can make your local copy of the package dependency editable by